Curious about a product recommendation chatbot?

 Though that is just the tip of the iceberg!

-You can integrate your bot with Slack, SalesForce, Google Analytics or use Zapier to integrate it with any tool including product and CRM databases.
+You can integrate your bot with Airtable, SalesForce, Google Analytics, or use Zapier to integrate it with any tool, including product and CRM databases.

 7. Use Conditional Logic for Hyper-Personalization